Aider-AI/aider/README.md

 Aider is a command-line tool that allows you to chat with GPT about your code.
 It can make changes, improvements, and bug fixes to your code with the assistance of GPT.

+## Features

+* Chat with GPT about your code
+* Make changes, improvements, and bug fixes to your code
+* Automatically commit changes to a Git repository
+* Colorized output for better readability
+* Supports multiple source code files
 ## Installation

 1. Clone the repository.